S3B4S/advent-of-code-2022/README.md

 └────────┴───────────┴───────────┘
 ```

-To run the solutions for only a specific day, you can pass the day number as an argument to the `npm run start` command.
+To run the solutions for only a specific day, you can pass the day number as an argument to the `npm start` command.
 For example, to run the solutions for day 5, you can use the following command:

 ```
-$ npm run start 5
+$ npm start 5

 ┌────────┬───────────┬───────────┐
 │ Days   │ Part 1    │ Part 2    │